You have no items in your shopping cart.

 - Receiving Area - typically open storage and staging with high traffic.
 Tasks include unloading trucks, inspecting bills of lading, and moving material to other staging areas or more permanent storage.
-Consider providing general illumination throughout the area to an average between 30-50 foot candles (fc).
+Consider providing general illumination throughout the area to an average between 30-50 foot candles (FC).
 General purpose LED high bays are a good choice for these areas.

 - Pick/Pack or Shipping Area - area used to pick small items from shelving to be placed into totes or where orders are packed into cartons for shipping.
-If items are larger, this may be staging area where pallets wait to be loaded onto trailers or containers.
-The tasks done in this area typically require more light than general storage area to be able to read orders and material labels correctly.
-General illumination or task lighting to 30-50 fc would be appropriate.
+If items are larger, this may be a staging area where pallets wait to be loaded onto trailers or containers.
+The tasks done in this area typically require more light than a general storage area to be able to read orders and material labels correctly.
+General illumination or task lighting to 30-50 FC would be appropriate.

 - Bay Doors - the opening leading to trailers or containers where workers would be moving material into for outbound shipping.
 Usually the only way to light the inside of the shipping containers or trailers is with wall-mounted dock lights.

 - Office and Administration - office space typically carved out from the rest of the warehouse with lower ceiling height for general administration of the warehouse facility.
 Tasks include computer use, filing, copying, and other similar activities.
 Average light levels in office areas should be between 30-50 FC.